Updated January 2022

 If an External Agency is engaged, then confidentiality and anonymity of the Whistleblower shall be in the hands of the External Agency and their subsequent activities.

-The Whistleblower Act is intended to protect authentic Whistleblowers.
+he Whistleblower Act is intended to protect authentic Whistleblowers.
 This Policy will not be used for purposes other than as provided for in the Whistleblower Act.
 Use of this Policy for Wrongful Purposes is not protected by this Policy or the Whistleblower Act.

-Making a Whistleblower Report for Wrongful Purposes or use of this Policy for Wrongful Purposes will constitute misconduct and may result in the Company (i) taking disciplinary action against the reporting party under their employment contract or (ii) reporting the conduct to External Authorities.
+Making a Whistleblower Report for Wrongful Purposes or use of this Policy for Wrongful Purposes will constitute misconduct and may result in the Company

 Making a Whistleblower Report for Wrongful Purposes or use of this Policy for Wrongful Purposes will not be covered by anonymity or confidentiality provisions of this Policy.